Are you are a minimalist with a messy partner? Or you want to get organised and your housemate likes their stuff everywhere?

 The only way to have your house at your standards all the time is to live alone.
 If you don’t want to do that, compromise is key.

 I have a low clutter tolerance and like clear bench tops.
 My partner not so much, which can cause tension.
 So I granted him a massive drawer in a prime kitchen location for all the stuff he would be inclined to leave on bench tops.
-Paperwork, backpack, cap, keys, pocket contents, drink bottle etc. I have made putting these things away really easy for him, and if he leaves anything out I pop it in his drawer myself.
+Paperwork, backpack, keys, pocket contents, drink bottle etc. The drawer makes putting these things away really easy for him.
+If he leaves anything out I pop it in his drawer myself.

 The sacrifice of kitchen space and a second of my time occasionally is a small price to pay for the household harmony this provides.
 By the way the drawer is pretty messy but it’s not my problem, and he goes through and tidies it when he needs to.